icanooooo/dbt_airbnb_modelling/README.md

 Any comments or crtiques are appreciated.

 ### To do list
-- Ingesting data from csv to redshift
+- Ingesting data from csv to s3 bucket
+- ingesting data from s3 to redshift